OUR COMMITMENTS

 To ensure factories comply with this code of conduct, local audit teams assess them through on-site and off-site interviews with workers, document inspections and health and safety inspections.
 They then share their findings and recommendations for improvement with the brand and factory management.
 The brand and factory management create a concrete action plan with a clear implementation schedule to address all issues raised.
 Several audits are then carried out to ensure that this implementation is effective and that all code of conduct standards are fully complied with.

-SOLO Group is a member of amfori, the leading international business association that supports open and sustainable trade.
+Solo Paris is a member of amfori, the leading international business association that supports open and sustainable trade.
 We are improving the social performance of our supply chain through amfori BSCI.
 For more information, please visit www.amfori.org

 Convinced that differences strengthen us, the team is made up of women and men with very different profiles, both in their professional backgrounds and in their private dimension.
-Behind every product and every SOLO Group’s brand, there are women, men, young and old people, cultures and traditions from all over the world, all kinds of families and beliefs.
+Behind every product and every Solo Paris’s brand, there are women, men, young and old people, cultures and traditions from all over the world, all kinds of families and beliefs.
 There is no room for discrimination in the group.
 Quite the contrary!
 Multiculturalism is part of our DNA and of the richness of our company, we are proud of it and this will not change!
 By the way, company agreements emphasise the prohibition of any kind of discrimination on any basis whatsoever (recruitment, career development, remuneration, access to training, etc.).

 Today, the result of the Gender Equality Index reflects our commitment, as we have achieved a score of 99/100.